yanyangxiao/voronoi/README.md

-# voronoi
+# voronoi-power-diagram

-This program is the implementation of the paper "Xiao, Yanyang, Cao, Juan, Xu, Shaoping and Chen, Zhonggui.
+This project implements the computations of Voronoi diagrams and power diagrams using the Delaunay/regular triangulation based method and the k-nearest neighbors (knn) based method, respectively, while the knn-based method for the computation of power diagrams is proposed in our paper "Yanyang Xiao, Juan Cao, Shaoping Xu and Zhonggui Chen.
 Meshless Power Diagrams.
 Computers & Graphics, 2023, (Proc.
-SMI2023), accept"
+SMI), 114: 247-256"

 ## dependencies